-Crack open your old phone, and you’ll find lots of circuits but there is something more that that!
+Crack open your old phone, and you’ll find lots of circuits, but there is something more than that!

 The VTT Technical Research Centre of Finland has developed a biological filter made of mushroom mycelium mats that could recover as much as 80 percent of the gold in electronic scrap.
 Gold adhered to the biosorbents, such as fungal and algae biomass, far better than when just chemical preparations were used, which typically recover 10 to 20 percent of the gold.